-After those locations I wanted to see the volcanos once more and at night time it is best because the lava is very impressive at night.
+After those locations, I wanted to see the volcanos once more and it is best at night because the lava is very impressive at night.

 Hawaii volcanoes national park despite being referred to locally as the volcano, this park is actually home to not one but two volcanoes.